jardinfi/Bitcoin_ticker/README.md

 # Bitcoin_ticker
-Basic Wemos D1 (ESP32) based Bitcoin Ticker using the coindesk API to pull price information written for a 6 MAX7219 MATRIX LED DISPLAY module, but will work on most Arduino-y things.
+Wemos D1 (ESP32) based Bitcoin Ticker using the coindesk API to pull price information.
+Written for a 6 MAX7219 MATRIX LED DISPLAY module, but will work on most Arduino-y things.
+The prices is displayed and scrolling at real time.

+It works as a lamp printed in a Bitcoin symbol.
+The project includes a rgb led strip as alarm.
+If Bitcoin price going up the led bright green, If is going down the led it will be red.

 More info on https://jardinfinanciero.com/2021/01/29/bitcoin-ticker-diy/